Curt Casali Player Props: Reds vs. Rays

 Curt Casali At The Plate

-- Casali has a base hit in three of six games played this season (50.0%), but zero multi-hit games.
+- Casali has picked up a hit in four games this year (57.1%), including one multi-hit game.

-- In six games played this year, he has not gone deep.
+- In seven games played this year, he has not hit a home run.

 - Casali has not driven in a run this year.